Deltares/UGrid/README.md

 Network1d, Mesh1d, and Contacts concern Deltares extensions to UGrid, which will be submitted to the UGrid community.

-For more information about Ugrid conventions:
+For more information about UGrid conventions:

 https://ugrid-conventions.github.io/ugrid-conventions/